kostyfisik/qpms/README.md

 Finite systems
 --------------
- * Computing multipole excitations *and fields (TODO)* scattered from nanoparticle clusters illuminated by plane, spherical or *cylindrical (TODO)* waves.
+ * Computing multipole excitations and fields scattered from nanoparticle clusters illuminated by plane, spherical or *cylindrical (TODO)* waves.
- * Finding eigenmodes.
+ * Finding eigenmodes (optical resonances).
- * *Calculating cross sections (TODO).*
+ * Calculating cross sections.
  * Reducing numerical complexity of the computations by exploiting symmetries of the cluster (decomposition to irreducible representations).

 Infinite systems (lattices)
 ---------------------------
- * 2D-periodic systems supported.
+ * 2D-periodic systems with arbitrary unit cell geometry supported.
 (TODO 1D and 3D.)
- * *Calculation of transmission and reflection properties (TODO).*
+ * Computing multipole excitations and fields scattered from nanoparticle arrays illuminated by plane (or other periodic) waves.
  * Finding eigenmodes and calculating dispersion relations.
+ * Calculation of the scattered fields.
- * *Calculation of far-field radiation patterns of an excited array (TODO).*
+ * *Calculation of total transmission and reflection properties (TODO).*
- * Reducing numerical complexity of the computations by exploiting symmetries of the lattice (decomposition to irreducible representations).
+ * *Reducing numerical complexity of the computations by exploiting symmetries of the lattice (decomposition to irreducible representations) (in development).*

 Installation